YuudachiXMMY/EDI-Racing-Project/Builds/README.txt

 # Build Updates
-- Add Detailed Event Title
+- Add Group Name on Each car
-- Fix Event Button

 build from